oracle-livelabs/security/oracle-universal-authenticator/authenticate-with-oua/authenticate-with-oua.md

 ## Task 1: First Time Login and Entra ID Domain User Association

-1. Login to the Windows VM using the new OAM user created in the previous use case.
+1. Login to the Windows guest VM using the new OAM user created in the previous use case.
    Select Login with Oracle at the login window and enter the OAM username created in the previous use case, e.g.:

     ```